qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 "foo"
 ```

-This makes decoding binary data so enjoyable.
-I love processing data in Elixir and that's one of the strong reasons.
+Pattern matching makes decoding binary data so enjoyable.
+I love processing data in Elixir, and that's one of the fundamental reasons.

 #### Special tip: pattern matching with lists

 ![linked list](/post-images/linked-list.png)

 Some new developers think list in Elixir/Erlang as equivalent to Array in JavaScript.
-While an array has a `length` property that allows us to get the length of it efficiently, a list doesn't.
+While an array has a `length` property that allows us to get its length efficiently, a list doesn't.
 The following code is considered inefficient:

 ```elixir
 # Do not do: